Note: This page links to Hall of Fame outfielder Billy Williams; for other with similar names, click here.

 In 1962, Williams made the National League All-Star team for the first of six times in his career, and the following September, he began a streak of 1,117 consecutive games played.
 He did not miss a game in seven years and broke Stan Musial's NL record (since broken by Steve Garvey).
 He hit for the cycle in a July 17, 1966 game against the St. Louis Cardinals and clubbed three homers in a September 10, 1968 contest against the New York Mets.

-Williams had his finest year at the plate in 1970, hitting .322 with 42 home runs and 129 RBIs and leading the NL with 205 hits and 137 runs scored, but finished second in Most Valuable Player Award voting that year to Johnny Bench.
+Williams had his finest year at the plate in 1970, hitting .322 with 42 home runs and 129 RBI and leading the NL with 205 hits and 137 runs scored, but finished second in Most Valuable Player Award voting that year to Johnny Bench.
 Two years later, he won a batting crown with a .333 average, clubbed 37 homers, and drove in 122 runs, but again finished behind Bench for the MVP.

 Following the 1974 season, Williams was dealt to the Oakland Athletics.
-He finished his career with two disappointing seasons there in 1975 and 1976, primarily playing designated hitter, but saw his only post-season action in the 1975 ALCS.
+He finished his career with two disappointing seasons there in 1975 and 1976, primarily playing designated hitter, and saw his only postseason action in the 1975 ALCS.

 Following his playing days, Williams was a Cubs coach from 1980 to 1982 and was a member of the Oakland Athletics staff from 1983 to 1985.
 He returned to coaching for the Cubs in 1986 and 1987 and again from 1992 to 2001.